How To Get More Production From Pasture Edges

 Equipment we’ll use.

 We’ll be using a Frontier 2-Shank Ripper (US CA) to cut the roots reaching out from this tree line, to keep them from robbing moisture from the pasture and reducing the production from pasture edges.
-We’ll also be using a John Deere 5125R Utility Tractor (US CA) that has 125 engine horsepower (93.2 kW), along with a 540R Loader (US CA) and a 79” materials bucket.
+We’ll also be using a John Deere 5125R Utility Tractor (US CA) that has 125 engine horsepower (93.2 kW), along with a 540R Loader (US CA) and a 79-inch (2 m) materials bucket.

 It’s early spring, and we’ll be working along the edge of a hay and cattle pasture in southeast Kansas.
 This is an area with relatively thin topsoil and fairly low annual rainfall.
 So we’ll be pruning the tree roots nearest the surface, which are most likely to rob the grass of valuable moisture.